Isle of Bute

 Shop Owner & Holiday Accommodation Provider

 I’ve been coming to Bute for nearly 20 years and fell in love with the island.
 I bought my wee flat here in 2014 then spent the next six years travelling back and forth from Bute to work in London during the week until Covid put a stop to that.
-My fiancé Chris (covid delayed the big Bute wedding plan!) is a film producer and works all over the world but luckily he too fell for Bute and now that we have a 5 month old baby boy, Argyle, we’re excited to have settled here so he can have all the adventures that come with being brought up here on this wonderful wee island.
+My fiancé Chris (Covid delayed the big Bute wedding plan!) is a film producer and works all over the world but luckily he too fell for Bute and now that we have a 2 year old boy, Argyle, and a baby girl Lonach.
+We’re excited to have settled here so he can have all the adventures that come with being brought up here on this wonderful wee island.
 I have shops here and a holiday let business so I hear a lot of feedback and insights from tourists.
 As well as driving tourism, I really want to get involved with developing opportunities on Bute to provide employment.
-Along with two local farmers we have taken on McIntyre’s butcher shop which has been established for over 100 years.
-Having recently closed, we wanted to ensure it was kept as a butcher and we’re really excited to be reopening it again, securing its future, providing employment for the butchers, keeping their butchery skills and their pies here on Bute!
 I decided to get involved in the Bute BID because the more I learned about it the more I realised it’s a great opportunity to attract funding to the island as a collective in order to support all the existing projects and people who already dedicate so much time and effort to making Bute great.
-I couldn’t live here and enjoy all the benefits of everyone else’s hard work without getting involved.
+I couldn’t live here and enjoy all the benefits of everyone else’s hard work without getting personally involved.

 Fergus Murray - Argyll & Bute Council elected Board Member